benjge123/concussion-risk-factors-ml/README.md

 2. Answer "Does history of concussion, anxiety, depression, lead to worse PCS?
 3. "So given your answers to your past medical history, PCS, and MFQ scores, here's a loose projection of what your near future could look like" - if this model were to be turned into a tool to be used in practice, this is a situation where it could help a patient have a more detailed understanding of their next few weeks.
 It beats "try to rest and cross your fingers you get better"
 4. Should I remove the cases where PCS = 0?
 There's 43/155 who do not have and Post Concussion Sypmtoms, so I wonder if it's making my model worse by have the largest population of the data be people with 0 symptoms.
 I am also unsure if my SMOTE over sampling is working the way it should....
+5. Is it bad that MFQ cut off is included since MFQ scores has a 0.78 with PCS scores?
+If removed, r^2 drops to ~0.11, far worse than ~0.5